 Church is not a museum for saints but a hospital for sinners who do not judge anyone who comes through the door, but are keen to welcome newcommers into the family.

-We start at 11am, so you can still have that all important ‘lie in’.
+We start at 11am, so you can still have that all important ‘morning in bed’.
 All are welcome, there is no dress code (unlike Tesco), you can come in your Sunday best or in your pyjamas!

 We have a Sunday school during the message, so the children are entertained.

-Like Tesco the church is a big building, but it is heated, with comfortable seats and fantastic facilities for all.
+Like Tesco the church is a big building, but it is heated, with comfortable seats, free parking, disabled access and fantastic facilities for all.

 The messages given each week will teach you about the profound truths of the Gospel that is far better than any promotional offer.

 By God’s Grace you will know peace with Him and eternal life – and it is all for free!
-All you have to do is trust that Jesus paid the price for you on the cross (no clubcard points required).
+All you have to do is trust that Jesus paid the price for you on the cross to have a relationship with God (no clubcard points required).

 After the service (which takes about an hour), people are welcome to stay for tea and coffee (and of course cake) and turn strangers into family and gain a support network within the community.